yyyzzzhao/Mindspore-Pix2pix/README.md

 - Discriminator
 C64-C128-C256-C512

-C is Convlution and CD is Convolution followed by concatenate.
+**Note:**C is Convlution and CD is Convolution followed by concatenate.
 The kernel size is 4×4 both in generator and descriminator.

 # Dataset